lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="34695800" title="A Common" name="books/2023/the-goldfinch.jpg" width="200" >}}

 What can I say about Donna Tartt that will actually convey how good she is?
-The thing is that "the secret history” is so good I didn't think she could match it.
+The thing is that "the secret history" is so good I didn't think she could match it.
 In way, I think that's true but not for the reasons you'd expect.
-The way I think about "the secret history” is that it's a perfect book.
+The way I think about "the secret history" is that it's a perfect book.
 Every page is 10/10.
-For real.

 The goldfinch is different.
 There's lots of 11/10 pages.
 Especially in the first 400 pages.
 But there are also some 9/10 pages: less power, less detail, slower